nickfloros/grunt-swagger-js-codegen/README.md

                     apis: [
                         {
                             swagger: 'swagger/_queries',
-                            moduleName: 'Model', // This is the model and file name
+                            moduleName: 'Model', // This is the class name and the file name className : 'NgModel', // this is the ng factory name the module will be created in
                             angularjs: true
                         }
                     ],